balena-os/jetson-flash/README.md

 |Jetson Xavier NX Devkit SD-CARD | jetson-xavier-nx-devkit | L4T 32.7.3 |
 |Jetson AGX Orin Devkit | jetson-agx-orin-devkit | L4T 35.1.0 |

+NOTE: The Jetson Orin NX cannot be flashed trough Jetson-Flash, instead a separate container image is used as detaled below in the [Orin NX Flashing](#orin-nx-flashing) section.

 ## About
 Jetson Flash will extract the balenaOS image from a downloaded provisioned image (such as from balenaCloud) and then flashes that image to a Jetson board connected to a host PC via USB.